 The Department aims to ensure that students majoring in Economics (1) understand the framework that professional economists use to analyze social and economic issues; (2) recognize how economic behavior and policies can affect both the aggregate level of prosperity and differentials in prosperity across members of society distinguished by characteristics such as race, gender, and socioeconomic status; (3) have proficient decision-making and problem-solving skills; (4) are competent in writing and speaking; and (5) possess critical-thinking skills that enable them to apply the theoretical and empirical tools of professional economists to a wide range of issues.

 Students interested in Economics, typically complete the introductory sequence (Econ 101 and Econ 102) in their first year.
-We also recommend that students complete Calculus I, as well as statistics (Math 146), since these courses will be required for progression to the intermediate courses (Econ 250, 251 and Econ 272).
+We also recommend that students complete Calculus I, as well as statistics (Comp 146), since these courses will be required for progression to the intermediate courses (Econ 250, 251 and Econ 272).
 The major can be completed in fewer than four years, but it is almost impossible to complete the major in less than three years.

 Minor Available: Yes